saymrwulf/cryptography/notes.md

-2023-05-24T19:58:00 - Refactor for clarity, might break a few tests though (cryptography) 2023-05-24T21:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2023-06-11T05:14:00 - Implementing approach from a new paper read last night (cryptography)
+2023-05-24T19:58:00 - Refactor for clarity, might break a few tests though (cryptography) 2023-05-24T21:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2023-06-11T05:14:00 - Implementing approach from a new paper read last night (cryptography) 2023-06-11T08:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography)